-- (a) whether the height of the high hedge specified in the complaint is adversely affecting the complainant's reasonable enjoyment of the domestic property so specified; and - (b) if so, what action (if any) should be taken in relation to that hedge, in pursuance of a remedial notice under section 4, with a view to remedying the adverse effect or preventing its recurrence. - (4) If the council decides under subsection (3) that action should be taken as mentioned in paragraph (b) of that subsection, it must as soon as is reasonably practicable- - (a) issue a remedial notice under section 4 implementing its decision; - (b) send a copy of that notice to the following persons, namely- - (i) every complainant; and - (ii) every owner and every occupier of the neighbouring land; and - (c) notify each of those persons of the reasons for its decision. - 15 (5) If the council-
+- (a) whether the height of the high hedge specified in the complaint is adversely affecting the complainant's reasonable enjoyment of the domestic property so specified; and - (b) if so, what action (if any) should be taken in relation to that hedge, in pursuance of a remedial notice under section 4, with a view to remedying the adverse effect or preventing its recurrence.

+(4) If the council decides under subsection (3) that action should be taken as mentioned in paragraph (b) of that subsection, it must as soon as is reasonably practicable-

-- (a) decides that the complaint should not be proceeded with, or - (b) decides either or both of the issues specified in subsection (3) otherwise than in the complainant's favour, it must as soon as is reasonably practicable notify the appropriate person or persons of any such decision and of the council's reasons for it.
+- 10 (a) issue a remedial notice under section 4 implementing its decision; - (b) send a copy of that notice to the following persons, namely- - (i) every complainant; and - (ii) every owner and every occupier of the neighbouring land; and - (c) notify each of those persons of the reasons for its decision. - 15 (5) If the council- - (a) decides that the complaint should not be proceeded with, or - (b) decides either or both of the issues specified in subsection (3) otherwise than in the complainant's favour, it must as soon as is reasonably practicable notify the appropriate person or persons of any such decision and of the council's reasons for it.

-- (6) For the purposes of subsection (5)- - (a) every complainant is an appropriate person in relation to a decision falling within paragraph (a) or (b) of that subsection; and - (b) every owner and every occupier of the neighbouring land is an appropriate person in relation to a decision falling within paragraph (b) of that subsection. - (7) A fee determined under subsection (1)(b) must not exceed the amount prescribed in regulations made by the Department. - (8) A fee received by a council by virtue of subsection (1)(b) may be refunded by it in such circumstances and to such extent as it may determine.
+- (6) For the purposes of subsection (5)- - (a) every complainant is an appropriate person in relation to a decision falling within paragraph (a) or (b) of that subsection; and - (b) every owner and every occupier of the neighbouring land is an appropriate person in relation to a decision falling within paragraph (b) of that subsection.

+(7) Regulations made by the Department shall prescribe the maximum fee that can be charged by a council under subsection (1)(b).